Home » Barcelona » Tickets for Barcelona Zoo

 Barcelona Zoo map

-The zoo is spread over 32 acres, and it is advisable to carry a map to strategize your visit.
+The zoo is spread over 32 acres, and it is advisable to carry a map to help you plan your visit.

 It will help locate the enclosures, sections, and facilities such as restrooms, restaurants, picnic areas, medical rooms, lockers, and souvenir shops.